The League of Conservation Voters of the East Bay and Sierra Club present

 The East Bay is fortunate to have many environmental champions who have already made the leap into elected office.
-Join us to hear from several local elected officials about their experiences as environmental leaders—both as candidates and as officeholders.
+At this event we heard from several local elected officials about their experiences as environmental leaders—both as candidates and as officeholders.
 What motivated them to run?
 What’s it’s been like?
 What advice do they have for others considering taking the plunge?

-Speakers include Oakland City Attorney Barbara Parker and Contra Costa County Supervisor Diane Burgis.
+Speakers included Oakland City Attorney Barbara Parker and Contra Costa County Supervisor Diane Burgis.

 The 2017 Environmental Champions Awards Celebration – May 24, 2017